 These programs will include discussion of what constitutes sexual harassment and sexual violence, the District's policies and disciplinary procedures, and the consequences of violating these policies.
 A training program or informational services will be made available to all students at least once annually.
 The education programs will also include information aimed at encouraging students to report incidents of sexual violence to the appropriate District and law enforcement authorities.
-Since victims or third parties may be deterred from reporting incidents if alcohol, drugs, or other violations of District or campus rules were involved.
-The District will inform students that the primary concern is for student safety and that use of alcohol or drugs never makes the victim at fault for sexual violence.
+Since victims or third parties may be deterred from reporting incidents if alcohol, drugs, or other violations of District or campus rules were involved, the District will inform students that the primary concern is for student safety and that use of alcohol or drugs never makes the victim at fault for sexual violence.
 If other rules are violated, the District will address such violations separately from an allegation of sexual violence.

-(Hartnell Community College District, Board Policies, BP 3410 Nondiscrimination; BP 3420 Equal Employment Opportunity, BP 3430 Prohibition of Harassment, AP 3435 Discrimination and Harassment Investigations; References: Education code Section 66281.5; Government Code Section 12950.1; Title 5 Sections 59320, 59324, 59326, 59328, and 59300 et seq.; 34 Code of Federal Regulations Section 106.8(b))
+(Hartnell Community College District, Board Policies, AP 3435 Discrimination and Harassment Investigations; References: Education code Section 66281.5; Government Code Section 12950.1; Title 5 Sections 59320, 59324, 59326, 59328, and 59300 et seq.; 34 Code of Federal Regulations Section 106.8(b))